Programs and Events at the Fairfield Nature Center

 Free program

-The animal ambassadors at the Fairfield Nature Center would love to meet you!
-Come join us for this unique and up-close chance to meet some of the mammals who live at our Center.
-Learn about their characteristics, what care and food they need, and about their roles as education ambassadors that teach visitors, school groups, and others about ways to protect them and their habitats.
+The ambassador animals at the Fairfield Nature Center are an important part of our education outreach.
+Join us at this event for a unique chance to meet, up close, some of the Center’s raptor bird residents.
+Learn all about their special characteristics, what care and food they need, and about their roles in teaching visitors, school groups, and others about the importance of protecting them and their habitats.
 Great for all ages; walk-ins are welcome.

 This is a free event; if you know you’re coming, please register here.